 '''

 streetHW "foo"

 bb

 aabb

+----

 '''

-Like I said, I hope that streetHW doesn't confuse!
+Like I said, I hope this streetHW example doesn't confuse!
 It's intended to show the connection between (1) binding result to a string that represents the buildings, (2) calling putStr with result, and (3) the output being produced.